 Perpetua was a young married woman with an infant son.
 She lived in Carthage, North Africa and was the daughter of a wealth Roman.
 She could read and write and was well-educated.
 In fact, she had everything going for her that a young woman of that time could have.

 Somewhere along the line she converted to Christianity.
 She learned to love Jesus, but her faith was to be severely tested.
-Being a Christian was a crime and she and some others were arrested one day.
+Being a Christian was a crime.
+She and some others were arrested one day.
 She was, of course, separated from her much-loved infant son.

 At her trial her father pleaded with her to deny her faith.
 Actually, she didn't have to do or say very much.
 All she had to do was to offer a pinch incense to honour the Roman gods showing her loyalty to the Roman Empire.
 That was it.
 No renouncing of faith or denying Christ.
 Just a simple pinch of incense to the Roman gods and she could have her son back, go home with her father, and live the comfortable lifestyle she was used to.
 Not much of a compromise.
 As one of Christ's women of faith she refused to deny the Lord Jesus in any way and suffered martyrdom in the arena.